xDUDSSx/NodeShot/README.md

-Author: Dan Raku�an (DUDSS) Project began: Beginning of 2018 (January), old Java2D BitBucket repository created on: 23.6.2018
+Author: Dan Rakusan (DUDSS) Project began: Beginning of 2018 (January), old Java2D BitBucket repository created on: 23.6.2018

-A prototype engine for a possible WIP towerdefense/RTS game.
+Currently building a prototype game engine from scratch for a RTS genre game.
-Heavily inspired by Creeper World by KnuckleCracker and Factorio
+Heavily inspired by Creeper World by KnuckleCracker and Factorio.

 OpenGL renderer Java adaptation and some basic game functionality stands on the LibGdx framework (Low-level opengl calls based on LWJGL)